DOI-ONRR/blog-nrrd/src/pages/USWDS/index.md

 In addition to making improvements to our own websites, our developers provide feedback for the services and tools that make up the [technical architecture of our sites](https://github.com/ONRR/onrr.gov-site/wiki/Technical-overview).
 We are in constant communication with the cloud.gov support team and provide them with suggestions.
 We also have contributed to GitHub issues for the open-source software we use.

 ## Conclusion
 Overall, we certainly are meeting the USWDS Design Principles.
 However, in going through the key considerations and practical actions, we found some areas we could improve upon.
-This was able to help us create some actionable goals for user research design and site improvements, such as: updating our style guidelines, improving our mobile experience, conducting post-launch user research, exploring automated link checkers, scheduling content audits, and incorporating search data analysis into our analyses.
+This was able to help us create some actionable goals for user research design and site improvements, such as: updating our style guidelines, improving our mobile experience, conducting post-launch user research, exploring automated link checkers, scheduling content audits, and incorporating search data into our analyses.